Why It Helps To Write About What Lives Under The Surface

 Someone who had to appease, perform, or stay quiet may begin to confuse self-abandonment with safety.

-Someone praised for never needing anything may learn to treat emotional suppression as strength.
+Someone praised for never needing anything may conclude that emotional suppression equals strength.

-But needing nothing was not freedom.
+But needing nothing is not freedom.

-It was a survival adaptation that cost them access to themselves.
+It’s a survival adaptation that costs you access to yourself.

-Writing helps you begin to separate the experience from the meaning attached to it:
+Writing helps you begin to untangle the threads of what happened from the meaning you attached to it, separating out:

-This is what I noticed in my body.
+What I noticed in my body

-This is what I believed about myself because of it.
+What I believed about myself because of it

-That separation is important.
-Because when everything stays jumbled together, the past keeps feeling like proof.
+That separation is critical — because when everything stays jumbled together, the past keeps feeling like proof.

 Proof that you’re weak.